uptane/uptane-standard/uptane-standard.md

 ### Common Metadata Structures {#common_metadata}

 Every public key MUST be represented using a public key identifier.
-A public key identifier is either all of the following:
+A public key identifier is EITHER all of the following:

 * The value of the public key itself (which MAY be, for example, formatted as a PEM string)
 * Which public key cryptographic algorithm the key uses (such as RSA or ECDSA)